-My Hatha Flow classes combine static postures with steady but dynamic flowing movement.
-The classes are more intense than my Hatha classes and there is a greater emphasis on building core strength.
+Our Hatha Flow classes combine static postures with steady but dynamic flowing movement.
+The classes are more intense than our Hatha classes and there is a greater emphasis on building core strength.

-Hatha and Hatha Flow Yoga benefits both the body and the mind and you can read about the benefits on my yoga page.
+Hatha and Hatha Flow Yoga benefits both the body and the mind and you can read about the benefits on our yoga page.

 Anybody can practice

 It doesn’t matter how old you are, how big or small your body is or whether you’re male or female.
 There’s a yoga mat waiting with your name on it.
 You don’t need to be flexible, fit or strong to start.
 That comes as a consequence of practicing yoga; it’s not a prerequisite.
 In everyday life, there’s a tendency to compare your body and its capabilities with that of others, but yoga isn’t about the ego.
 We encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
 Just accept where you are in that moment.
 Your strength, flexibility and balance will grow week by week, at your own pace, without you even realising it.

 Our Hatha Yoga classes are suitable for beginners and those who are newer to yoga, or those who would like to move more gently.
 The classes include a combination of static postures and gentle movement.

 Our Hatha Flow classes are more dynamic and intense than our Hatha classes, with a combination of static postures and steady flowing movement.
 There is also greater emphasis on building core strength.

 The pace of all of our classes is steady and we encourage mindful movement.
 We believe that it’s more important to give yourself time to find the right position and feel what is happening in your body, rather than moving super-fast and losing the connection and alignment.
 A steady, mindful practice can be challenging because holding postures requires muscle strength and mental focus.